dhelms33/dhelms33/README.md

 ## 🔧 My Projects

 ### 📌MSU Denver Bulletin Board
-- Adding real time messaging to MSU Denver's Bulletin Board.
+- Adding real time messaging to our fork of Anthias which will result in MSU Denver's Bulletin Board.
 - Technologies used: python, balena, docker.
 - Link: https://github.com/dhelms33/Anthias-MSU-Denver-Bulletin-Board-DH.